 Make It a Habit to Share Every Post You Write On Your Social Media

 Make sharing every single post you create for your blog a habit.
 People are more likely to keep up with your content on the social platforms they already use compared to obsessively checking your blog page.

 Consider each Facebook share as important as the blog itself.
 Think of the Facebook post as your store window.
 You want it to be enticing enough that people really want to go inside and see what else there is.
 You also want it to be intriguing enough that people who are just window shopping still remember your display and maybe even mention it through word of mouth.

 Keep in mind that Google SEO best practices suggest not sharing each and every piece of new content you create.
 However, this rule likely applies to larger publishers who put out dozens if not hundreds of new blog articles a day.
 Most of my small business clients don't publish anywhere near that much content.
 If you only publish 1-2 posts week, you won't be anywhere near the over-promotion threshold.

 With that said, if you are publishing new blogs multiple times a week, consider limiting the number of times you share your content.
 Pick just the juiciest ones to show the world.

 If You Write They Will Not Come – Boost Your Post With Paid Facebook Advertising

 Remember that movie “Field of Dreams?”
 In the movie Kevin Costner created a baseball stadium in his back yard and baseball players and fans flocked to his newly built stadium to watch.
-That DOESN’T happen when you or your team write a blog post on your website.
+That DOESN'T happen when you or your team write a blog post on your website.
 That's why Facebook Ads are more important now.